 You can also try placing multiple Laser Spikes, and creating no-go areas or dangerous corridors that are asking for escalating gun battles.
 Players can shoot through the Laser Spikes, but can’t get past them, so they can offer some exciting advantages to clever Players.

-Preview your game.
-Test the traps.
+Preview your game and test the traps.
 You should find that they cause your player damage.

 Return to the EDIT mode.